abadid/cmsc424-spring2018/project3/readme.md

             * **Match.java:** You must complete this file to interface with the match table in the matchapp database. **(Back-end + DB Component)**

             * **Person.java:** This Java file interfaces with the person table in the matchapp database.
-We provide basic constructors for a person object but here are several functions missing that you must complete. **(Back-end + DB Component)**
+We provide basic constructors for a person object but there are several functions missing that you must complete. **(Back-end + DB Component)**

         * **web/**